- B.A., University of Washington

 His article “A Literary Remittance: Juan C. Laya’s His Native Soil and the Rise of Realism in the Filipino Novel in English” was published in the September 2017 issue of American Literature.
 He is currently preparing an article on the “semiperipheral realism” of Wilfrido D. Nolledo’s But for the Lovers (1970) and another on human capital theory and Asian American self-help narratives.
 Working at the intersection of literature and economics, his research interests include comparative ethnic, postcolonial/global Anglophone, and Asian American literature; theories of style and genre, especially realism and world literature; race, gender, and social reproduction; histories of neoliberalism and financialization; and Marxism.

 Nadal earned his B.A. in English and ethnic studies from the University of Washington, his M.A. in Asian American studies from UCLA, and his Ph.D. in rhetoric from the University of California, Berkeley, where he was a dissertation fellow at the Institute of International Studies under the direction of Colleen Lye and Judith Butler.
 In 2017-18, he was named Andrew W. Mellon postdoctoral fellow at Wellesley College.

-At Princeton, Nadal teaches courses on Asian American literature and culture, and in the summer of 2019 will join the faculty as an assistant professor in English and American studies.
+At Princeton, Nadal teaches courses on Asian American literature and culture, and serves as a faculty fellow at the Scholars Institute Fellowship Program (SIFP), Princeton’s mentorship program for first-generation and low-income students.
+In the summer of 2019, he will join the faculty as an assistant professor in English and American studies.